Rockies vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .300 with a double, two home runs and five RBI.
+- Bellinger will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .250 with a double, a home run and three RBI.

 Bellinger Recent Games